athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 3. Portfolio Modeling
+## 4. Portfolio Construction and Modeling

 *"Without thoughtful [portfolio] construction, all you have is a pile of stones"* -- [Jerry Neumann](http://reactionwheel.net), liberally paraphrased

-This is perhaps the area where I've evolved the most.
+This is perhaps the area where I've evolved the most -- so much so that I'm putting it first, even before dealflow, selection and winning.
 Given power law outcomes and other unique-to-startup dynamics, current market conditions, my capital constraints and risk preferences, and not least my (self-assessed) strengths and weaknesses as an investor, how should I structure my portfolio?
 How many investments a year, what cheque size, which rounds to participate in, what valuations to target, when to follow on and in what size, when to exit, what win/loss ratios to target, how to recycle and so on?
 There are lot of moving parts.

-So naturally, I built a model.
+So naturally, I built a model and scienced the shit out of it.

+Here's where I ended up on optimal portfolio parameters:

+<img src="/assets/img/portfolio-parameters.jpg" class="image">

-This has been of immense help to me.
-Situating each angel cheque in the context of a larger portfolio imposes investment discipline, and it also suggests a coherent strategy with some assurance that it'll work, if my assumptions hold.
+This has been of immense help.
+Situating each angel cheque in the context of a larger portfolio imposes investment discipline.
 I think this has been the biggest single change in my investment approach in recent times.

-Here's where I ended up on portfolio parameters:

-<img src="/assets/img/portfolio-parameters.jpg" class="image">

 What I found every bit as useful as the target numbers themselves was understanding their derivatives with respect to various changes in market assumptions or my behaviour.
 For example: